 - I take clothing to be repaired when it is torn.

-- If/when I am able, I will give what I’ve noticed is generally considered more money than average to purchase higher quality garments the first time and choose what I would consider classical timeless designs in order to be able to then wear them for decades.
+- If/when I am able, I will give what I’ve noticed is generally considered more money than average to purchase higher quality garments the first time and choose what I would consider classical timeless designs in order to be able to then wear them for many years.

 - I use screen protectors, plastic cases, fabric cases, pouches, bands etc. to cover and carry electronics so that they hopefully last several decades.